zhengjunyao-work/arc24/docs/modeling/Iteration_07_training_data.md

 ## Next steps

+- [ ] Iterable for data augmentation will be much better

 ## TODO

 - [ ] What is the effect of changing the train data?
 Keep the same train configuration and just change the data.